ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 These are capable of illustrating multiple slices in different orientations with both other image overlays as well as label images.

-## Continuous developmental velocity flow transformation model
+## DevCCF velocity flow transformation model

 Given multiple, linearly or non-linearly ordered point sets where individual points across are in one-to-one correspondence, we developed an approach for